What is the best mattress or mattress brand?

-Recently I spent nearly 100 hours researching hundreds of different mattresses to find one for my personal use.
+I researched hundreds of different mattresses to find one for my personal use over several weeks.

 In my recent mattress search I was not surprised to find that there were almost no points of comparison among different mattress brands.
 That was true 30 years ago also.

-However, I was very surprised to find that mattress manufacturers have also succeeded in making it virtually impossible to compare different products within their own brands.
+But I was surprised to find that it is now virtually impossible to compare different products within a single brand.

-There are now hundreds of different mattress models within each major brand.
-Many look alike, but all have different specifications with no help as to how they can be compared.
+There are hundreds of different mattress models within each major brand.
+Many look alike, but all have different specifications.

 For example: Is a mattress with 1000 coils using 16 gauge wire better than a similarly priced mattress that has 850 coils with a 15 gauge wire?